tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 2. Instructor Do: Intro to Monte Carlo Simulations (10 min)

-In this activity, students will be introduced to Mote Carlo Simulations and the core concepts behind.
+In this activity, students will be introduced to Monte Carlo Simulations and the core concepts behind it.

 Open the lesson slides, move to the "Monte Carlo Simulations" section and highlight the following:

-* Today we will combine what we’ve learned so far on using APIs to pull in stock data and forecast single stock/portfolio returns using Monte Carlo simulations.
+* Today, we will combine what we’ve learned so far on using APIs to pull in stock data and forecast single stock/portfolio returns using Monte Carlo simulations.

 * Simulations will require a switch from historical analysis to predicting the future.

-* By the end of the lesson, Monte Carlo simulations will have predicted future stock prices and therefore forecast the potential stocks returns of an initial investment, either as a single stock investment or as an investment in a portfolio.
+* By the end of the lesson, Monte Carlo simulations will have predicted future stock prices and therefore forecast the potential stock's returns of an initial investment, either as a single stock investment or as an investment in a portfolio.

 Continue with the slides switching to the "Simulations" section, ease students into the notion of this type of simulations by presenting the following questions and answers: